turingschool-examples/gametime-testing-journey/README.md

-# Game Time Testing - Sinon
+# Game Time Testing - Mocking, Stubbing and Spying

-### WARNING

-Sinon is super cool but it doesn't play nicely with Webpack (welcome to the world of JS Testing).
-While the lesson below 'works on my machine' - it doesn't consistently work for everyone.

-## Mocking, Spying and Stubbing

 We left off last lesson trying to figure out a meaningful way to test our `draw` method on dingus.